A Glimpse into History Xi'an, No Shopping

 This trip can be customized to meet your individual needs!

-At around 09:00, your guide and driver will pick you up at your own booked hotel in the downtown area, then your Xi'an day trip to the Famen Temple and the Qianling Mausoleum officially starts.
+At around 09:00, your guide and driver will pick you up at your own booked hotel in the downtown area, then your Xi'an day tour to Famen Temple and Qianling Mausoleum officially starts.

 Today's lunch is on your own choice but surely your guide will be glad to offer you recommendations and help.